Man denies selling gold coins stolen in Clinton burglary

 “Herendeen also admitted to selling approximately $4,600 worth of additional gold bullion coins at Pawn King (a Decatur pawnbroker) that were also stolen during the burglary in Clinton,” the affidavit added.

-Defending, Dave Ellison asked Pope how the stolen coins had been traced.
-Pope said Clinton Police had tracked them to the Decatur store as part of their investigation into the burglary.
+Defense attorney Dave Ellison asked Pope how the stolen coins had been traced.
+Pope said Clinton police had tracked them to the Decatur store as part of their investigation into the burglary.

 Judge Phoebe Bowers found probable cause to try Herendeen and scheduled a pretrial hearing for Oct.
 2.

 Herendeen appeared in court shackled hand and foot and in the custody of two state prison officers.
 Records show he had been sought on a warrant after failing to show up for an arraignment hearing in Decatur in October of 2019.
 He didn’t show up for another hearing in December, but the court later learned he was being held in custody in Coles County.
-In February, Herendeen started serving a four year state prison sentence imposed after he was convicted of aggravated domestic battery involving strangulation.
+In February, Herendeen started serving a four-year state prison sentence imposed after he was convicted of aggravated domestic battery involving strangulation.

 PHOTOS: Have you seen these missing children?